Is Your Author Newsletter Working? 4 Top Metrics to Watch

 How do you know if your author newsletter is working effectively?
-Monitor these four metrics to determine if you’re building a real audience, or getting buried in inboxes.
+EJ Wenstrom suggests monitoring these four metrics to determine if you’re building a real audience, or getting buried in inboxes.

 An email list is one of an author’s most important platforming assets.
 Author newsletters offer a direct line to readers in a very unique way—they’ve invited you into their lives via their inbox!
 That’s not just platforming, that’s a relationship.